Jagjit Singh Chohan

-Jagjit Singh Chohan (1929 – 4 April 2007) was the founder of the Khalistan Movement that sought to create an independent Sikh state in the Punjab region of Indian subcontinent.
+Jagjit Singh Chohan (1929 – 4 April 2007) was an Indian political activist who was a leader of the Sikh Khalistan movement that sought to create a sovereign Sikh state in the Punjab region of the Indian subcontinent.
 Chohan established the Council of Khalistan at Anandpur Sahib on 12 April 1980 and became its first self‐styled president.

 Politics

-Jagjit Singh grew up in Tanda in Punjab's Hoshiarpur district, about 180 km from Chandigarh.
-He was a dentist.
+Jagjit Singh grew up in Tanda in Punjab's Hoshiarpur district, about 180 km from Chandigarh into a Sikh family.
+He was a Qualified MBBS doctor.
 Chohan was first elected to the Punjab Assembly from the Tanda as a candidate of the Republican Party of India in 1967.
 He became Deputy Speaker when the Akali Dal-led coalition Government took office in Punjab.
 When Lachhman Singh Gill became Chief Minister, Chohan was made Finance Minister.
 In 1969, he lost the Assembly election.